-- a.
-Training materials for entering phenology data into the mobile applications are available on the NEON Intranet Field Operations TOS site.
-Any technician entering data in the mobile or desktop application must review these materials and must enter practice data on the training, [CERT] applications before entering actual bout data on [PROD]. - 4.
-Sync tablets
+- Training materials for entering phenology data into the mobile applications are available on the S. Any staff entering data in the mobile or desktop application must review these materials and must enter practice data on the training, [CERT] applications before entering actual bout data on [PROD]. - Sync tablets - \circ $\;$ Verify on desktop application that sync was successful